 This is the overall result of the Visia Skin Analysis device.
 The result reveals that I have low UV spots percentage maybe because I work at home so I am not always exposed to the sun.
 Basically, I have a higher percentage of enlarged pores, red areas and bad skin texture.
 The result is upsetting yet it’s also helpful because it helps me learn more about my skin health.
 The treatment is unique and individualized.

-The results would be a patient’s baseline for future assessments.
+What I really love about VISIA professional skin machine is that it helps you find the brown spots on your face, acne-prone areas, pores and red areas that we couldn’t fully determine without the machine.
+The results of the Visia Skin Analysis would be a patient’s baseline for future assessments.
 You can constantly monitor if there is progress with the treatment, it’s like seeing everything under a microscope where everything is transparent and highly defined.

 What is the importance of Visia Complexion Analysis?

 The device helps determine what kind of approach and treatment a certain patient needs.
 It helps to diagnose the problem and formulate unique and specific aesthetic treatments.
 The treatment is personalized and not generalized.

 No, it doesn’t.
 It only captures your facial images so don’t worry, no needles.

 How long does it take to finish the procedure?

 It only takes a few minutes.
 It’s like letting a machine do your selfie.